 - Optionally, specify the maximum number of concurrent Threads per Trigger execution to be used in background processing when the system updates Metrics and Reports for this Data Source.
 If you do not specify any value for this setting, batch data collection processing will be single-threaded.

 - If you select 'yes' to specify that this Data Source is remote; for example, behind a firewall, you will be required to select a Connector or create a new one.
-See Define a Remote Data Collector for more details.
+See Configure a Remote Data Collector for more details.